 - activities that develop focused listening and attention, including oral blending

 - We ensure Nursery children are well prepared to begin learning grapheme-phoneme correspondences (GPCs) and blending in Reception.

 Daily phonics lessons in Reception and Year 1

-- Children make a strong start in Reception: teaching begins in Week 2/3 of the Autumn term once all children are in.
+- Children make a strong start in Reception: teaching begins in Week 3 of the Autumn term once all children are in.

 - Children in Reception are taught to read and spell words using Phase 2 and 3 GPCs, and words with adjacent consonants (Phase 4) with fluency and accuracy.

 - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.